 In our research, we’ve found that Bluetti and Jackery portable solar panels both provide a peak power of 200 watts and have an energy rate of 23%, making them the best solar panels on our list for a portable power station.

 Set your home up with solar today

 You can use solar energy on the go to keep appliances and small electronics up and running, but solar will save you the most money when you install a rooftop or ground-mounted solar installation to cover as much of your electricity needs as possible.
+Larger solar installations also come with MPPT solar charge controllers that offer more extensive tracking.
+There are also more options available, including more affordable polycrystalline solar panels.
 If you want to understand and compare your options for a solar installation on your property, sign up on the EnergySage Solar Marketplace.
 By registering your property, you can get multiple free quotes from high-quality, local installers.
 If you want to start with some quick numbers on the savings you could see by going solar, check out our Solar Calculator.